Reviewing Element Solutions (ESI) and The Competition

 Summary

-Element Solutions beats its rivals on 10 of the 15 factors compared.
+Element Solutions beats its competitors on 9 of the 15 factors compared.

 Element Solutions, Inc. engages in the formulation of chemical solutions that enhance the performance of products people use every day.
 It operates through the following segments: Electronics and Industrial & Specialty.
 The Electronics segment focuses on the research and formulation of specialty chemicals and materials for all types of electronics hardware, from complex printed circuit board designs to new interconnection materials.
 The Industrial & Specialty segment comprises industrial solutions, graphic solutions, and energy solutions.
 The company was founded by Sir Martin E. Franklin on April 23, 2013 and is headquartered in Fort Lauderdale, FL.